edthena/policies/terms.md

 you are hereby granted a non-exclusive, non-transferable, freely revocable license to use the Service solely for User's own personal use, and not for the use or benefit of any third party, and solely as permitted by the features of the Service.
-R3 Collaboratives may change, suspend or discontinue the Services, including the availability of any feature, database or content, at any time in its sole discretion.
+R3 Collaboratives may change, suspend or discontinue the Service, including the availability of any feature, database or content, at any time in its sole discretion.
 R3 Collaboratives may also impose limits on certain features and services or restrict User's access to parts or all of the Services